*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Cartagena Airport Shops in the International Departures Section

 There is a small “duty free” shop just past security.
-It’s the only Cartagena airport shop on this side of the airport.

 If you want to grab a bottle of aguardiente or something to take home, you can do it but it’s not any cheaper than in town.
 In fact, it’s probably more expensive.
 They do sell headphones here too if you need a pair.